-Elements Influencing Variables

-1. Willingness to ch ange

-- Willingness to modify product

-policies to foreign markets.

-Willingness to modify organisational and control system.

-Willingness to change pricing policies to foreign markets.

-- Willingness to modify distribution

-policies to foreign markets.

-2. Export marketing a ctivities

-Participating in international trade fairs.

-- Constantly seeking export opportunities

-- Promotion of products in foreign markets

-- Having a formal policy for handling

-- Using export research.

-· · · · · · · · · · · · · · · · · · ·

-Carrying out a systematic research of possibilities in exporting.

-the second the firms second technol with to its

-there there to my relationship Appress the decipies - values
+Elements Influencing Variables 1.
+Willingness to change .
+Romerger, there are insightlearn b hemselves faction arguinter- Willingness to modify product policies to foreign markets.
+Willingness to modify organisational brie cherneteristics (for - and control system.
+Willingness to change pricing policies aula 2.7, Chapter 3).
+This- to foreign markets.
+Willingness to modify distribution policies to foreign markets.
+2. Export marketing activit ies Therefore, 21 15 crows Participating in international trade fairs.
+Constantly seeking export opportunities Planning systematically to explore foreign markets. agent in the dira's erport- Promotion of products in foreign markets Having a formal policy for handling an des intel of experting 10 several export activities.
+Using export research.
+This study ales to (1- Sending sales representative to foreign markets. anora the first level -> Carrying out a systematic research of possibilities in exporting. asserbate theree attends a icons (ik Taras invostigates), as to the there there is my relationship Appress the decipies - values